 Aligning the call to action with your ad spend is essential.
 Learn how in how to set the right budget for paid ads.

-8. Optimise for Platform
+8. Optimise for platform

-Different platforms favor different creative styles.
+Different platforms favour different creative styles.

-- Instagram and TikTok: Vertical, fast-paced, music-driven
+- Instagram and TikTok: vertical, fast-paced, music-driven

 - Facebook: UGC and testimonials often perform best

-- YouTube: Story-driven with a strong 5 second hook before the skip button
+- YouTube: story-driven with a strong 5-second hook before the skip button

 Want to take this further?
 Explore: